cisene/podcast-map/README.md

 Updates:

+  2020-09-23: Added the companion patterns, to add coverage in podcast feed discovery

   2020-08-27: Lowering the bar, patterns with at least 25 similar links are being added.
 Optimized some patterns that were too specific to be a little "wider".